 Close to Swansea, you’ll find the bush walk that takes you to Galgabba Point.
 This is a nice, flat, easy walk which younger children will enjoy.
 It takes about one hour return and you’ll enjoy lots of Lake Macquarie’s flora and fauna along the way.
 You’ll pass Galgabba wetlands and may be lucky enough to see black swans or herons in the water.
 When you reach the end of the trail you get to the lake – always the perfect view and resting point before you return.
 Bring your dog along on a leash and enjoy this all-inclusive walk.
 Find out more here: Galgabba Point Walk

 In the 1890s a train line ran between Adamstown and Belmont.
 It was used to transport both coal and passengers.
 By 1991 the line became disused and was left to fall into disrepair.
-The local councils in both Lake Macquarie and Newcastle bought the land and after securing funding they have made this area into a beautiful shared pathway that travels over 15km.
-One of the highlights of the track is a 181 metre covered tunnel that has been restored.
-Find out more about the Fernleigh Track here: Visit Lake Mac – Fernleigh Track
+The local councils in both Lake Macquarie and Newcastle bought the land and after securing the funding they have made this area into a beautiful shared pathway that travels over 15km.
+One of the highlights of the track is a 181-meter-covered tunnel that has been restored.
+Find out more about the Fernleigh Track here: Exploring the Fernleigh track

 Eleebana to Booragal shared path